Proper pushforwards on analytic adic spaces: Proper pushforwards on germs of adic spaces

-Our next aim will be to show that these derived proper pushforwards compose correctly (for partially proper morphisms), and the key point in doing so will be is to relate them to ordinary pushforwards as in \cite[\S5.3]{Hub96}.
+To show that these derived proper pushforwards compose correctly, we can relate them to ordinary pushforwards as in \cite[\S5.3]{Hub96}.

-\begin{lemma} Let $f:X\rightarrow Y$ be a partially proper morphism between germs of adic spaces, and assume that $Y$ is coherent. \begin{enumerate} \item There exists a cover of $X$ by a cofiltered family of overconvergent open subsets $\{U_i\}_{i\in I}\subset X$, each of which has quasi-compact closure. \item For any such family $\{U_i\}$, any sheaf $\mathscr{F}$ on $X$, and any $q\geq0$, there is a canonical isomorphism
+\begin{lemma} Let $f:X\rightarrow Y$ be a partially proper morphism of germs, with $Y$ coherent. \begin{enumerate} \item There exists a cover of $X$ by a cofiltered family of overconvergent open subsets $\{U_i\}_{i\in I}\subset X$, each of which has quasi-compact closure. \item For any such family $\{U_i\}$, any sheaf $\mathscr{F}$ on $X$, and any $q\geq0$, there is a canonical isomorphism

 where $j_i:U_i\rightarrow \overline{U}_i$ denotes the canonical open immersion, and $f_i:\overline{U}_i\rightarrow Y$ the restriction of $f$. \end{enumerate} \end{lemma}

 The first claim was proved in \cite[Lemma 5.3.3]{Hub96}, and the second part is shown in exactly the same way as Huber does in the \'etale case, using the following lemma.